New hampshire,

 - Join local cleanups and water-monitoring programs.

-- If your community is part of the Community Power Coalition, choose clean energy for your home.
+- If your community is part of the Community Power Coalition of New Hampshire, choose clean energy for your home.
 If your town isn't in the coalition, ask your local officials to join.

 - Attend town meetings to support environmental protections.